 Shades of Araby are Toronto's first American Tribal Style (ATS) bellydance troupe.
-Sharing a love of the Tribal esthetic in bellydance, Maral, Sofia and Valizan united to form the troupe in early 2006, and Karina joined the troupe in 2009.
-They have appeared at the International Bellydance Conference of Canada, Tribally Yours in Montreal, Tribal:Pura in Milwaukee, Dark Fire in London, Shimmy for a Cure in Erie PA, TribalCon in Atlanta and a variety of shows in Toronto and southern Ontario.
+Sharing a love of the Tribal esthetic in bellydance, Maral, Sofia and Valizan united to form the troupe in early 2006, Karina joined the troupe in 2009, and Sarah and Delice joined in 2013.
+They have appeared at the International Bellydance Conference of Canada, Tribally Yours in Montreal, Tribal:Pura in Milwaukee, Dark Fire in London, Shimmy for a Cure in Erie PA, TribalCon in Atlanta, Detroit Raks, Sacred Circles Dance Retreat in Michigan and a variety of shows in Toronto and southern Ontario.

 One of the main distinguishing features of the style is the group improvisation; there is no choreography.
 Carefully studied and perfected movements and positions are combined during the dance and are signaled by subtle cues in order to create the illusion of perfect synchronicity.
 In this way every performance is unique and exciting both for performers and audience.